vcfvct/aws-exam/azure.md

   * File Storage use case: Hybrid, Lift and Shift.
 * You can use Power BI to analyze and visualize data stored in `Azure Data Lake` and `Azure SQL Data Warehouse`.
 * `Azure containers` are the backbone of the *virtual disks* platform for Azure IaaS.
 Both Azure OS and data disks are implemented as virtual disks where data is durably persisted in the Azure Storage platform and then delivered to the *virtual machines* for maximum performance.
 Azure Disks are persisted in Hyper-V VHD format and stored as a page blob in Azure Storage.
+* Azure Cache for Redis, Microsoft recommends always use Standard or Premium Tier for production systems.
+The Basic Tier is a single node system with no data replication and no SLA.
+  * The Premium tier allows you to persist data in two ways to provide disaster recovery:
+    1. RDB persistence takes a periodic snapshot and can rebuild the cache using the snapshot in case of failure.
+    2. AOF persistence saves every write operation to a log that is saved at least once per second.
+This creates bigger files than RDB but has less data loss.[]
+  * The Premium tier also deployment to a virtual network.

 ## Databases
 * CosmosDB: Global from start, single digit latency, pay for use.